-The Atradius Risk Map gives an overview of the level of risk associated with countries worldwide.
-It is based on data gathered by our Economic Research Team and focuses on a variety of factors.
+The Risk Map gives an overview of the level of risk associated with countries worldwide.
+Risk ratings are based on a variety of political and economic factors gathered by our Economic Research Team.

 The Atradius Risk Map is drawn from a range of sources and features the STAR rating system.
 This is a system devised by the Atradius Economic Research Team for assessing country risk, including different political and economic risks, or civil unrest and conflict.

 Companies that do business internationally rely on the stability of the business environment in the foreign country.
 Profits and investments can be vulnerable to adverse developments in this environment.
 These risks are broadly termed ‘country risk’.
 The level and change in country risk is, therefore, an important strategic and operational indicator for international companies.

 Country risk covers a wide range of factors such as political developments, the risk of (armed) conflict and sovereign financial situation.
 These factors relate, for example, to regulatory changes, the risk of confiscation, civil unrest, war, currency controls and devaluations.
 Country risk takes into account a sovereign’s willingness and ability to pay and the impact of this on the ability of public or private entities to meet their cross-border payment obligations.
 Under our political risk cover contract, we provide cover against a subset of ‘country risk’ events.
 If you would like to learn more information about an individual market and their STAR rating, see our Country Reports.